bcgov/gis-pantry/README.md

 ***More guidance on this is found [here](_start-here/Repo_Guidelines.md)***

 ## Getting Help or Reporting an Issue
-To report bugs,issues, or feature requests please file an [issue](CONTRIBUTING.md)
+To report bugs, issues, or feature requests please file an [issue](CONTRIBUTING.md)

 ## License
     Copyright 2019 BC Provincial Government